A Constitutional and Institutional Framework for Parity, Consent, and Shared Governance

 (a) parity of esteem is non-derogable;

-(e) judicial review applies to breaches of parity.
+(e) judicial review applies to all alleged breaches of parity.

 6. Pillar Architecture